-Dignity Through Education is a small organisation that provides university bursaries for underprivileged children whose families work on tea plantations in rural Sri Lanka.
+Dignity Through Education is a registered charity that provides university bursaries for underprivileged children whose families work on tea plantations in rural Sri Lanka.

 Dignity Through Education was founded by a group of church members led by Mr Theva Sandanam Thevarokiam in 2015 in Harrogate, North Yorkshire.
 In that year 3 students were supported.
 Of these students 2 graduated in 2019, one in Information Communication Technology and the other in Law.
 The former has started giving private tuition in ICT to plantation children in her home area, prior to taking up the offer of full-time government employment.
 The law degree holder recently took Oaths as an Attorney at the Colombo High Courts.